NeuronAddict/keycloak-scanner/README.md

-  --realms REALMS      Comma separated list of custom realms to test --clients CLIENTS    Comma separated list of custom clients to test --proxy PROXY        Use a great proxy like BURP ;) --username USERNAME  If a username is specified, try to connect and attack a
+  --realms REALMS      Comma separated list of custom realms to test --clients CLIENTS    Comma separated list of custom clients to test --proxy PROXY        Use a great proxy like BURP ;) --username USERNAME  If a username is specified, try to connect and attack a token.
-                       token.
 If no password, try username as password.
   --password PASSWORD  password to test with username --ssl-noverify       Do not verify ssl certificates --verbose            Verbose mode
-  --fail-on-vuln       fail with an exit code 4 if a vulnerability is
+  --no-fail            Always exit with code 0 (by default, fail with an exit code 4 if a vulnerability is discovered).
-                       discovered.
 Do NOT fail before all test are done.

 By default, master realm is already tested.
 Clients always tested : account, admin-cli, broker, realm-management, security-admin-console.

 Scans :
 - list realms
 - Search well-known files
 - Search for clients